-Students who complete the prescribed degree curriculum will earn an associate in applied science degree in Engineering Graphics and Animation in the chosen option.
+Students who complete the prescribed degree curriculum will earn an associate in applied science degree in Engineering Graphics and Animation in one of the following concentrations: Architectural Graphics, Engineering Graphics, 3-D Design and Animation, or Graphics Communications.
 Students who complete the prescribed program certificate curriculum will earn a certificate in the chosen option.
 Admission is conditional and depends on the student's ability to perform the essential functions for this program.
 Reasonable accommodations are considered.